Role of the Recipient Transplant Co-ordinator

 - Monitoring the recipient in clinic post transplant

-Solid organ advisory groups exist for every solid organ transplant community and consist of representation from all transplanting units, referral centres, statisticians, lead Specialist Nurses - Organ Donation (SN-ODs), UK recipient co-ordinator representatives, commissioning, and specialist services such as Histopathology and Immunology.
+Solid organ advisory groups exist for every solid organ transplant community and consist of representation from all transplanting units, referral centres, statisticians, Specialist Nurses - Organ Donation (SN-ODs), UK Recipient Co-ordinator representatives, commissioning, and specialist services such as Histopathology and Immunology.
 Currently the solid organ advisory groups meet twice a year and have working groups that may meet more regularly.